MichalAdorno/kata-exercises/README.md

 * 6 as binary is:    110

 (Use Deque interface.)
+### concurrency.diningphilosophers
+Implement a solution to the Dining Philosophers problem.

+_Note_: threads should avoid circular deadlocks, so _any_ acyclical directed graph representing synchronisation on forks is a correct solution.
 ### heaps
 Implement Max-Heap along with its operations:
 * insert into heap